 In this Division —

-the Association means the body deemed to be incorporated under the Associations Incorporation Act 1987 as the Australian Flying Corps and Royal Australian Air Force Association (Western Australia Division);
+Association means the body deemed to be incorporated under the Associations Incorporation Act 1987 as the Australian Flying Corps and Royal Australian Air Force Association (Western Australia Division);

-the club means the club known as the Air Force Association (Western Australia Division) Club;
+club means the club known as the Air Force Association (Western Australia Division) Club;

-the Committee of Management means the Division Committee of the Association as from time to time constituted under, and elected or appointed in accordance with, the rules of the Association.
+Committee of Management means the Division Committee of the Association as from time to time constituted under, and elected or appointed in accordance with, the rules of the Association.

-2. The Air Force Association (Western Australia Division) Club
+2. Air Force Association (Western Australia Division) Club

 (1) Whilst the club is licensed under this Act and has its premises and conducts its business in the State —